 If you’re new to vaping, then chances are you probably have a lot of questions!
-In the following article, we are going to go into some more details about what vape coils are, what coils are made of, and what role they perform inside your vape kit or vape tank.
+In the next few minutes, we are going to go into some more details about what vape coils are, what coils are made of, and what role they perform inside your vape kit or vape tank.

 The coil is responsible for heating the e-liquid or e-juice and turning it into a vapor which is inhaled through the mouthpiece of the e-cig or vaporizer.
 Coils are available in a wide variety of different styles, sizes, and resistances all of which produce vastly different results.
 Coils started off very small and compact, working with a high resistance, but over the last few years; they have evolved into vastly different sizes and specifications.